 Rule 2: Break bread

 Anytime my family members or friends host an event, it is clear where people will congregate – wherever the food is located.
 Countless studies support the simple fact that meals provide an opportunity to come together, strengthen ties and build better relationships.
-This not only applies to your family at home but also your fire station family.
+This not only applies to your family at home but also to your fire station family.

 Mealtime allows members to share their stories.
 As the company officer, find ways to engage with these stories and model your department’s values in your own stories and responses.